akhwan90/codeigniter_crud_generator/README.md

 # CodeigniterHMVC CRUD Generator
-A simple tool, that can automatically generate a module (<a href="https://bitbucket.org/wiredesignz/codeigniter-modular-extensions-hmvc/downloads/">HMVC</a> concept in Codeigniter) that contain of controllers, views in simple step
+A simple tool, that can automatically generate a module (<a href="https://bitbucket.org/wiredesignz/codeigniter-modular-extensions-hmvc/downloads/">HMVC</a> concept in Codeigniter) which contain of controllers and views (only controllers dan views - in my concepts) in simple step

 # Step by Step
 - cd /opt/lampp/htdocs